Adutchguy/ibcf-music-backend/README.md

 **Description:**

-* This endpoint enables new users to update availability entries that they initially created.
+* This endpoint enables users to update single availability entries that they created.

 **Required Values:**